 Having a “problem person” on your team isn’t particularly pleasant, but rest assured you’re dealing with an issue that affects every team leader in every call centre at some point in their career.

-In one call centre I worked with, a team leader became so demoralised by a disruptive team member she cried before team meetings.
+In one call centre I worked with, a team leader became so demoralised by the attitude of a disruptive team member she cried before team meetings.
 She felt fearful of the team member and humiliated by the fact that the team saw her failing to manage the issue.

 A wise man once told me: “trouble walks into a team on two legs”, and how right he was.